stridecolossus/JOVE/doc/blog/part 3 - cube demo/perspective.md

 }
 ```

-To support uniform buffers we add a similar resource factory in the vertex buffer class:
+To support uniform buffers we add a similar implementation in the vertex buffer class:

 ```java
 /**